 Dogs making noises in their sleep is very common, especially with puppies.
 Most young pooches will emit many high-pitched yelps in their slumber, which can sound a lot like hiccups.
 The truth is they’re just dreaming, probably about chasing squirrels and playing with their humans!

-A dog can often hiccup in their sleep, too.
+A dog can often experience hiccups in their sleep, too.
 This is especially likely if they are dozing with their mouths open and swallowing a great deal of air, or they have collapsed into a nap straight after a big feed or playtime.
 Unless they are doing so regularly and appear to be gasping for air while they enjoy their REM sleep, leave your dog to their rest.

-How Can You Prevent Dog Hiccups?
+How Can You Prevent Hiccups in Dogs?

 If you’re keen to avoid your pet ending up with hiccups, you can take a few preventative steps.

 - Change your dog’s eating habits.
 Most of the time, a dog’s hiccups can be traced back to eating too quickly.
-If your pooch is prone to hurling food down their throats at breakneck speed, you could look into a bowl that is specially designed to slow down eating – these are available in any good pet store.
+If your pooch is prone to hurling food down their throats at breakneck speed, you could look into a slow feeder (a bowl that is specially designed to slow down eating) – these are available in any good pet store.
 You could also try breaking your dog’s food allowance for the day up into multiple feedings.
 If your dog is on an entirely dry diet, also try adding a little water or other moisturizing foodstuffs (like gravy) to their kibble.

 - Investigate your dog’s drinking habits.
 If your dog tends to drink an entire bowl of water in seconds, try to encourage them to sip in smaller and more frequent quantities (try only half-filling their bowl multiple times per day).